UCIDataScienceInitiative/IntroR_Workshop/index.md

   + use setwd() to set the working directory to the folder where the data files are.

 EX1.
 Import data
-  + 1.1  to import the data "auto-mpg.csv" and store it as an object "data", run the code data = read.csv(file = "auto-mpg.csv", header = FALSE, na.strings= "NA").
-We need to set header = FALSE since the data starts right from the first line (no header).
-Look at the data set to see what string/symbol is used to denote missing values; in this data "NA" is used, so na.strings = "NA" is specified in the read.csv().
-You can also use read.table() but you will need to specify sep="," additionally.
+  + 1.1  use read.csv() to import the data "auto-mpg.csv" (the data is of comma separated value file format), and store it as an object "data" ( data = read.csv(....) ).
+We need to set header = FALSE since the data starts right from the first line (i.e. the data has no header).
+Look at the data set to see what string/symbols are used to denote missing values; in this data "NA" is used, so na.strings = "NA" should be specified in read.csv().
   + 1.2 (optional) Read data file "auto-mpg.data-original".
 What happens and why?
 Check the original data file.

 EX2.
 General check for the data
-  + 2.1 check the top 6 rows of data; open the original data in excel or notepad and compare with the rows printed in R.
+  + 2.1 check the top few rows of data; open the original data in excel or notepad and compare with the rows printed in R.
   + 2.2. check the dimension of data

 ---

 EX3.
 Add variable names to data
-  + 3.1 read variable names from "auto-mpg-names.txt" using readLines().
-The difference between readLines() and read.table() is that readLines() imports the data file into a vector of strings, but read.table() imports the data file into a data frame (could be any data type depending on the actual data values).
+  + 3.1 read variable names from "auto-mpg-names.txt" using readLines() and store as an object "varnames" (varnames = readLines(...)).
+Type "varnames" in the console to see what's inside.
+The difference between readLines() and read.table() is that readLines() imports the data file into a vector of strings, but read.table() imports the data file into a data frame.
 Each element of the vector returned by readLines() is the content of a entire line in the data file.
-  + 3.2 assign variable names to data (you can assign values to names(data) to change the names of data)
-  + 3.3 check if the variable names are correctly assigned.
-Hint: you can either print the variable names of the data or print the top rows of the data
+  + 3.2 Run "names(data)".
+It returns the variable names of the data.
+Assign the new variable names to data by "names(data) = varnames".
+  + 3.3 check again the variable names, to see if they are updated correctly.

 EX4.
 Data summary
-  + 4.1. use a function to summarize the data structure and the class of each column;
+  + 4.1 summarize the data structure and the class of each column (use str() );
   + 4.2 apply function summary() on data and see how it is different from the function above.
-One nice thing is that it tells you #missing values for each variable
+One nice thing is that it tells you #missing values for each variable (NA's).

 ---
 EX5.
 Subset exercises
   + 5.1 summarize the variable mpg (use summary()).
 (There are 3 ways you can get the variable mpg.)
 Do you see something weird in the result?
 What might be the reason?
 We will get back to this later.

-  + 5.2 create a vector in R for the numbers 1,3,4,5,6, which are the column indices for the continuous variables; use that vector to extract the continuous variables and summarize the continuous variables (use summary()).
+  + 5.2 create a vector "index_cont" in R for the numbers 1,3,4,5,6, which are the column indices for the continuous variables; use that vector to extract the continuous variables and summarize the continuous variables (use summary()).

-  + 5.3 use the index vector you created above to extract the non-continuous variables and summarize them; compare how summary() works differently for a factor variable (car_name) from a numerical variable.
+  + 5.3 (optional) use the index vector you created above to extract the non-continuous variables and summarize them ( using "-index_cont" for subsetting will return the complement of "index_cont");

-  + 5.4 (optional) read the help file for which(); create a vector of indices for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
+  + 5.4 (optional) read the help file for which(); create a vector of indices "index_origin_23" for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
 Hint: logical operator: & for and, | for or, ! for NOT.

-  + 5.5 drop variable "car_name".
-We will not use it in our analysis.
+  + 5.5 drop variable "car_name" (we will not use it in our analysis).
+Check the top few lines of the data.
 Hint: you can either assign NULL (empty) to the variable "car_name", or redefine data to be the subset of the data that does not contain "car_name".

 ---

 EX6.
 Discrete variables
-  + 6.1 check and apply function table() on variable cylinders
-  + 6.2 use a loop to print the name and the frequency table for each discrete variable.
-Note that there are very few instances with odd number of cylinders.
-We will revisit this.
-Also... weird value -99 again?
-  + 6.3 we are going to change the data, so please first make a copy of the original data; in case you do something wrong later you can easily reset the new data to be the original data.
+  + 6.1 we are going to change the data, so please first make a copy of the original data (assign data to a new object "data_ori"); in case you do something wrong later you can easily reset the new data to be the original data.
-  + 6.4 origin is a categorical variable by nature, so we are going to convert it to a factor type.
-But before doing that, we need to first fix the weird values "-99" - sometimes the coding gets messed up and the unlikely values like "-99" are used to code missing values - in which case we should confirm this with the data entry clerk.
-Now assuming this has been confirmed, let's replace all "-99" in origin with NA (not "NA").
+  + 6.2 origin is a categorical variable by nature, so we need to convert it to a factor type (use factor()), and assign it back to data$origin.
-  + 6.5 table() the new variable and check if "-99" is successfully replaced.
-  + 6.6 convert variable origin into factor type, and then add the labels for the values (1: American, 2: European, 3:Japanese).
+  + 6.3 Add the labels for the values (1: American, 2: European, 3:Japanese).
-  + 6.7 check the variable type of the converted variable and the variable from the original data
+  + 6.4 use summary() on the converted variable and see how the summary output changes for a factor variable.

 ---

 EX7.
 Missing values
-  + 7.1 First let's also fix the "-99" in mpg as for origin.
+  + 7.1 recall the weird values '-99' we saw before in 'mpg'.
+Sometimes the coding gets messed up and the unlikely values like "-99" are used to code missing values - in which case we should confirm this with the data entry clerk.
+Now assuming this has been confirmed, let's replace all "-99" with NA (not "NA").
   + 7.2 use summary(data) to check if every variable looks reasonable now.
 Note: in reality, even dirtier data coding could happen, e.g. multiple bad codings, in which case histograms and boxplots will be useful - since we are able to see all weird values at the same time.
 Similar as checking outliers.
-  + 7.3 using is.na() function, take a subset of the dataset that has non-missing mpg and check the dimension of the subset.
-Hint: !is.na() refers to NOT NA.
-  + 7.4 write a function total_NAs(x) that returns the total number of missing values in the dataset given in the argument "x".
+  + 7.3 calculate the total number of missing values in data (use is.na() and sum()).
+And then rewrite it to make it a function total_NAs(x) that returns the total number of missing values in the dataset given in the argument "x".
 Test your function on the current data, it should return 17.
-  + 7.5 read the help file for function na.omit(), and use this function to create a new data (name it as data_noNA) that contains only the instances that has no missing value on any variables
+  + 7.4 read the help file for function na.omit(), and use this function to create a new data (store it as data_noNA) that contains only the instances that has no missing value on any variables

 ---